 Tale of Intense, Undying Love

 Laila was soon married off to another man and remained a faithful wife.
 In some versions of the story she never consummated her marriage out of loyalty to her true beloved.
-Forbidden from being with his true love, Qays lost all motivation to live and became a recluse.
+As a result, forbidden from being with his true love, Qays lost all motivation to live and became a recluse.
 He wandered the forests in despair and spent his days composing poetry and pining for Laila.
-This earned him the epithet of ‘Majnun’ (one madly possessed with love).
+Consequently, this earned him the epithet of ‘Majnun’ (one madly possessed with love).

 Laila Visits Majnun in the Forest

 Many artworks were created depicting their tragic tale.
-A popular rendition features Laila visiting Majnun in the forest to urge him to eat.
+For example, a popular rendition features Laila visiting Majnun in the forest to urge him to eat.
 Laila is usually depicted well-dressed, her clothes and hairstyles vary depending on the tradition of the region where the painting was rendered.
-Majnun is usually portrayed as a withered and shrunken man who is surrounded by forest animals.
+Majnun, on the other hand, is usually portrayed as a withered and shrunken man who is surrounded by forest animals.
 It is believed that the animals were his constant companions and showed Majnun great compassion.

 The Unforgotten Lovers